emmanouil/SWAPUGC/ABOUT.md

 **_Who_ is behind it**

-SWAPUGC was developed by the Multimedia group of Telecom ParisTech engineering school.
+SWAPUGC was developed at the Multimedia group of Telecom ParisTech engineering school.
 It was designed and currently maintained by [Emmanouil Potetsianakis](emmanouil.wp.imt.fr) (gh: @emmanouil) and [Jean Le Feuvre](https://lefeuvre.wp.imt.fr/) (gh: @jeanlf).